caseyray44/kwo/README.md

 # KW Outdoor Solutions SOP Generator

-A Streamlit app to generate SOP PDFs matching the KW Outdoor Solutions format with photos and friendlier wording.
+A Streamlit app to view and download the KW Outdoor Solutions SOP as a PDF.

 ## Setup